ScaleIT-Org/dotnet-api-backend-skeleton/README.md

 To run all tests in the project:

     dotnet test
+    // no-build -> it's faster, we don't need to generate binaries when we test dotnet test --no-build

 To run a single Test:

     dotnet test --filter "FullyQualifiedName=dotnet_api_backend_skeleton.Test.MQTTServiceTest.TestOnlineConnection"

+To list all test:

+    dotnet test -t -v=q

+You can also use `dotnet test --help` to look for other goodies.

 Other useful arguments:
 * --no-build